raphamorim/rio/docs/install/index.md

 - • 5.
 Select the application from the list or press the Browse button, then select the executable file for the application.
 - • 6.
 Click on the Options button to display the GPU selection window.
 - • 7.
 Choose the GPU you want to prioritize for the selected application.
 - • 8.
-Finally, click on the Save button.
+Click on the Save button.

 ### WebAssembly